aucampia/Defending-DevOps/004-Cluster-Authentication/README.md

 ### Task 5: Verify Pods can be Accessed by the Intern

-Switch back to the Cloud Shell for `<your-intern-email>@manicode.us` and run the following commands:
+Switch back to the Cloud Shell for `ndc16intern@manicode.us@manicode.us` and run the following commands:
 ```
 kubectl get pods --namespace=development
 # success